Gizoskos/Gizoskos/README.md

 # 💫 About Me:
-I am currently working on Game and Android app developing.<br>I am in the second year of Software engineering.<br>I try to add myself more and more everyday. <br>Mode passiON
+I am currently working on backend and AI systems developing.<br>I am in the second year of Software engineering.<br>I try to add myself more and more everyday. <br>Mode passiON

 ## 🌐 Socials: